 We met Sharon Muir when she taught drawing here a few years ago.
-At the time, we discovered that she was both a wonderful teacher and, too, had a passion about art materials and colour.
+At the time, we discovered that she was both a wonderful teacher and, too, had a passion for art materials and colour.
 When the time came to think of someone to run alone our ever so cute, little art store in Mullumbimby… she seemed the absolute perfect person!
 (She now works in Byron Bay.)

 Sharon is a professional visual artist who has been working across a range of fine art disciplines but her last two solo exhibitions were in response to ecological concerns.
 Her work has been selected for nationally recognized awards such as the Art Concerning Environment Award and the Silk Cut Award for Linocuts.
 Sharon has a Diploma of Fine Art and has been teaching drawing, colour and painting for more than two decades (of which three years touring outback QLD and NSW as part of the Flying Arts team!)